Jackmin801/DeepTrust.eth/README.md

 ## Project Overview

 LLM Verify is an innovative application that leverages AI and blockchain technology to log the intermediate computations of Large Language Model (LLM) inference in a verifiable way.
-The logs allow inference providers to "commit" to the calculation they performed, which can then be verified 200x faster by validators.
+The logs allow inference providers to **commit** to the calculation they performed, which can then be **verified 200x faster** by validators.
 By utilizing Polygon's blockchain, we ensure transparent, immutable, and decentralized storage of AI model outputs, enhancing trust and accountability in AI systems.

 ## Architecture Diagram